Fingolfin7/ChessHarness/README.md

 # ChessHarness

 Pit LLM models against each other in chess.
-Configure any combination of OpenAI, OpenAI ChatGPT/Codex, Google Gemini, Anthropic, Kimi, or GitHub Copilot Chat models as White and Black — or run a knockout or round-robin tournament — then watch them play with move validation, check/checkmate detection, PGN export, and a live reasoning feed showing each model's thinking.
+Configure any combination of OpenAI, Google Gemini, Anthropic, OpenRouter, or GitHub Copilot Chat models as White and Black — or run a knockout or round-robin tournament — then watch them play with move validation, check/checkmate detection, PGN export, and a live reasoning feed showing each model's thinking.

 ![ChessHarness demo](docs/screenshots/game-demo.gif)